StylizedSphere/tiny_renderer/README.md

  <br> <br>

-However, this diablo model is prebuilt, which contains all the vertices and texture uv for mapping.
+However, this diablo model is prebuilt, which contains all the vertices and texture uv for mapping. <br>
-How does texture mapping actually works?
+How does texture mapping actually works? <br>
-Here we go:
+Here we go: <br>
-TEXTURE PARAMETERIZATION with BARYCENTRIC MAPPINGS:
+TEXTURE PARAMETERIZATION with BARYCENTRIC MAPPINGS: <br>
 Vertice x, uv coordinates calculated by this function:
 ![image](https://user-images.githubusercontent.com/30485720/122361348-5e044100-cf81-11eb-9ea0-441313b89329.png)
 <br>